liborty/TokenCrypt/README.md

 `lzma` or `zstd` (linux utilities)
 are general compression methods used here for the final compression, as long as it result in size reduction.
 This is not necessarily the case for small and/or binary files.
 Any incompressible files are detected and encrypted as they are, even if their extensions are not on the 'do not compress' list.
 However, for extensions on the list, this test compression is avoided.

-`symcrypt` (C executable)
-applies fast symmetric XOR encryption (or decryption).
-It XORs together two files of any kind but they must have the same length.
-The ordering of the two input files does not matter.

-`keygen file > key`
+`keygen file > key` (bash script)
-Bash script that writes to stdout random binary data of the same length as the given file.
-It is called by `expcrypt`.
+writes to stdout random binary data of the same length as the given file.

-`hexgen size`
+`hexgen size` (bash script)
-Bash script that writes to stdout `size` bytes of random hexadecimal data.
+writes to stdout `size` bytes of random hexadecimal data.
 It is only useful for generating test data.

-`b64gen size`
+`b64gen size` (bash script)
-Bash script that writes to stdout `size` bytes of random base64 data.
+writes to stdout `size` bytes of random base64 data.
 It is only useful for generating test data.

 ## Testing

-An automated github action compiles the Rust programs and runs both `crptest`  and `expimptest` over the example `testing` directory included in the repository.
+An automated github action compiles the Rust programs and runs both `crptest`  and `packtest` over the example `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
 It also tests recursive descent into a subdirectory.
 The 'test' badge at the top of this document lights up green when all the tests were passed.
 Note that only the summary output `test.log` is saved in the repository, everything else is tidied up (removed) after the tests.

 Some character differences may arise for hexadecimal files because `hexcheck` converts both a-f and A-F to 10-15 and also it cleans up spurious spaces and newlines, instead of just rejecting such files.
 API keys should be separated into their own unique files.
-If the spaces/newlines turn out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version.
+If the spaces/newlines turned out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version.

 ### `crptest testdir`

-performs an automated test of `ncrpt`, creating directories, checking that not a single byte was corrupted anywhere, while encrypting and decrypting back the contents of (any) `testdir`.
+performs an automated test of `ncrpt`/`dcrpt`, creating directories, checking that not a single byte was corrupted anywhere, while encrypting and decrypting back the contents of (any) `testdir`.
 The reported compression/decompression rates and sizes should also exactly match.
 Afterwards it cleans up all the created directories.

-### `expimptest testdir`
+### `packtest testdir`

-is just like `crptest`, except it tests `expcrypt` and its output archive files instead of directories.
-In both cases, `impcrypt` is used for unpacking, decrypting and decompressing back.
+is just like `crptest`, except it tests `pack`/`unpack` and the created output archive files instead of directories.
 The reconstructed files should be reported as being identical to the originals.

 ## Exercise